Even-degeneracy of a random graph: Introduction

 \begin{theorem}[{\cite[Theorem 1.10 and Proposition 1.11]{JY24}}] There exist constants $c_1,c_2 > 0$ such that for any $p\le 1-\frac{c_1}{n}$ and $G\sim G(n,p)$,

 For any $p \ge 1-\frac{c_2}{n}$ and $G\sim G(n,p)$,

 \end{theorem}

-In the same work, Janzer and Yip initiated the study of the probability of a random graph being even-degenerate, as even-degeneracy is a stronger and more natural property than even-decomposability.
+In the same work, motivated by a question of Alon, Janzer and Yip initiated the study of the probability of a random graph being even-degenerate, as even-degeneracy is a stronger and more natural property than even-decomposability.
 They were able to determine the correct asymptotics for the probability of a random graph $G\sim G(n, 1/2)$ being even degenerate.

 \begin{theorem}[{\cite[Theorem 1.13]{JY24}}] If $G\sim G(n,1/2)$, then $\PP[\text{$G$ is not even-degenerate}] = e^{-\Theta(n)}$. \end{theorem}